leewc/apollo-academia-umn/README.md

 *Most* of the code is in functional state.
 (I usually indicate what doesn't work) Also note that I have decided to maintain the master branch with squashed merges instead of a full merge to keep history between branches separate (as each branch is unrelated, and combining all the commits made no sense).

 An index of branches (that used to be repositories) can be found below, along with links to my other standalone repositories that may contain even more code.
+Alternatively click on the [branches](https://github.com/leewc/apollo-academia-umn/branches) link on GitHub to view all branches, which were individual repos before they were squashed.

 ## List of Courses And Projects